Early Years Foundation Stage (Nursery and Reception)

-The ethos of our school places appropriate emphasis on high expectations for education and care.
-We aim for each child to fully achieve his/her full potential in a supportive and positive environment.
-We provide an education that is broad and balanced and encourages the development of the whole child.
+We have high expectations for education and care and aim for each child to achieve in a caring, supportive and positive environment.
+Christ Church provides a broad and balanced curriculum which encourages the development of the whole child.

 ‘Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.’
 (Statutory framework for the Early Years Foundation Stage 2014)

 Throughout the early years foundation stage (EYFS) there is a strong emphasis on learning through play, both child initiated and planned play.
 The curriculum is delivered through a combination of whole class, adult led focused activities and child initiated activities.
 We value the use of the outdoor environment and aim to provide effective practice both indoors and out providing opportunities for children in meaningful, engaging experiences that support their development in all 7 areas of the curriculum.
 Care is taken when planning activities to build in challenges which will move the children’s learning on, enabling them to attain the early learning goals by the end of the Foundation Stage (Reception).